 Speaker evaluations are critical to sustaining quality programming.
-At your request, the Speakers Bureau will provide the organization with an evaluation form to collect feedback from the audience.
+The Speakers Bureau will provide the organization with an evaluation form to collect feedback from the audience.
 Ideally, the audience should fill out the evaluations and the organization should provide the Speakers Bureau with a summary evaluation.
-Evaluations may also be submitted online by clicking here.
+Click here to submit an evaluation.

 Once a speaker is confirmed, the organization should begin publicity for the event.
-At your request, the Speakers Bureau will provide a sample press release customized for the event.
+The Speakers Bureau will provide a sample press release customized for the event.
 Coordinate with any partnering organization and seek out local newspapers, radio stations, community calendars and bulletin boards to publicize your event.
 Please give the UNH Speakers Bureau credit in any publicity.

 Download a pdf of a complete listing of marketing resources that can assist in promoting your organization's engagement with a UNH Speaker.